VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 The Catch?
 MIDI is outright ancient by technology standards, having come out in 1981.
 It's so damn old, that it's (mostly) a 7-bit standard.
 Now, ideally, a musician shouldn't have to know all this shit and the gear should stay out of the way.
 Unfortunately, we've been sticking with this standard for so damn long that basically everything abuses it in one way or another to the extent you sorta have to know how it works.
 So, 7-bit, what does that mean?

 Well, it's talking about bits, so 1's and 0's.
 For each message in midi, you get 7 bit's of data.
-So, when you turn a knob it can range from 0000000 to 1111111, which, work out to be 0 to 127.
-This means each knob, even if it feels smooth to you, only has 127 distinct levels the software can recognize.
-This is fucking awful.
-But, wait, it get's worse.
+So, when you turn a knob it can range from 0000000 to 1111111, which, works out to be 0 to 127.
+This means each knob, even if it feels smooth to you, only has 127 distinct levels whatever it's talking to can receive.
+This is *really* bad.
+But, wait, it gets worse.
 This applies to *almost everything in MIDI, so how hard you hit the keys and how finely you can set the volume with a physical slider.
 Clearly, this blows.

 And, it so happens, everyone agrees.
 Because of that, there's a whole fustercluck of solutions.
 Some you might see include